 After installing a caching plugin of your choice, make sure to find the settings page of that plugin and Enable Caching:

-The process of caching is very important, as this is an easy way to reduce the number of requests to your website’s database.
+The process of caching is critical, as this is an easy way to reduce the number of requests to your website’s database.
 This makes your website significantly faster by serving static versions of your content and pages to visitors.
 You can read more details about WordPress caching in this article.

-Most of the caching plugins have an option to disable the cache for administrators or logged-in users and we recommend enabling it.
+Most of the caching plugins have an option to disable the cache for administrators or logged-in users, and we recommend enabling it.
 This is helpful so that you won’t get served a cached version of your website while logged in.
-This way, you will be able to instantly preview the changes you make on your website, instead of having to clear the cache after each small change.
+This way, you will be able to instantly preview the changes you make on your website instead of having to clear the cache after each small change.